 Please book early as the walks are popular and numbers are strictly limited to 20 people.
-If the date you want doesn’t appear on the menu below it means this walk has sold out!
+If the date you want doesn’t appear on the menu below, it means that the night walk is fully booked!

 Kiwi aren’t the only stars of the show on the walks.
 There are usually lots of morepork heard and many different nocturnal creepy-crawly invertebrates come out hunting at night, like spiders and wētā, as well as the huge 15+ cm native centipedes.Russell